 - All members of our community should feel able to raise or report any concerns about children's safety or potential failures in our safeguarding regime.
-The setting has a complaints procedure available to parents, members of staff and visitors who wish to report concerns or complaints.
-Details can be found in the foyer. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
-Children, young people, and adults who have experienced abuse in an education setting can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - The leadership team at Chevening School Nursery will take all concerns reported seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.
+The leadership team at Chevening School Nursery will take all concerns reported seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - The setting has a complaints procedure available to parents, members of staff and visitors who wish to report concerns or complaints.
+This can be found in the foyer and on our website.

+- Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - Any complaints that constitute an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.